CollaboraOnline/online/docker/from-source-gh-action/README.md

 ## What each entry is for

-POCO is one of the engine's own third-party libraries, which is why its archives and headers come from the engine workdir rather than from a system package.
-The other four are the libraries online links against and the engine bundles: expat, libpng, openssl and zstd. zlib comes from the system.
+The four libraries are the ones online links against and the engine bundles: expat, libpng, openssl and zstd.
+All four are C, so an archive built anywhere links here. zlib comes from the system.
+POCO is the exception, and is dealt with below.

 The rest are the markers gbuild reads to decide that something is already built:
 `.done` and `.update` for each unpacked tarball, `openssl.filelist` and